intel/llvm/sycl/doc/DeviceGlobal.md

 Several changes are needed to the DPC++ runtime

-* As noted in the requirements section, an instance of a device global variable that does not have the `device_image_life` property is shared by all device images on a device.
+* As noted in the requirements section, an instance of a device global variable that does not have the `device_image_scope` property is shared by all device images on a device.
 To satisfy this requirement, the device global variable contains a pointer to a buffer allocated from USM device memory, and the content of the variable is stored in this buffer.
-All device images point to the same buffer, so the variable's state is shared.
+All device images on a particular device point to the same buffer, so the variable's state is shared.
 The runtime, therefore, must allocate this USM buffer for each such device global variable.

 * As we noted above, the front-end generates new content in the integration footer which calls the function `sycl::detail::device_global_map::add()`.